bitrise-io/codesigndoc/README.md

 (`.p12` Identity file including the Certificate and Private Key, and the required Provisioning Profiles) required to do a successful Xcode Archive of your Xcode project.

-This tool can also help detecting issues with your project, for example it prints a warning if your build requires multiple Code Signing Identities in order to complete an Xcode Archive.
+This tool can also help detecting code signing issues with your project, for example it prints a warning if your build requires multiple Code Signing Identities in order to complete an Xcode Archive.